harinath44/Dataset/README.md

 # Dataset

-This a dataset of patient information where symptoms represents the features and diseases will represent the class label.
+This is a dataset of patient information where symptoms represent the features, and diseases represent the class label.

 Data Instances - 221
 Features (Symptoms) - 193